High Court rules vaccination mandates for educators and health workers justified

 "Today's ruling reflects that the courts of New Zealand appear to be prepared to

-evidence presented before the court that the vaccine mandate order is not fit for purpose."

-The group was to go away and consult with its legal team, but it's likely the decision would be appealed, Shaw said.
+The group would go away and consult with its legal team, but it was likely the decision would be appealed, Shaw said.

 Covid-19 Response Minister Chris Hipkins said the ruling affirmed mandates could be used in certain higher-risk settings.